BMW is often synonymous with wealth, and sometimes that can be a terrible assumption, and sometimes it can be beneficial.

 Life for you and your crop.
 Stand and be true.
 Thankee sai, gunslinger.

 You will always have a place of fondness in my heart.
-That could have been the end of it, but as I said, I might have the record for most grievances filed against me, and this was the first of those many ugly things.
+That could have been the end of my employment at that company but as I said, I might have the record for most grievances filed against me, and this was the first of those many ugly things.